JoaoHenriqueRX7/Data_Cleaning_pipeline/README.md

 This project was inspired by various resources and similar projects in the field of data science.
 Special thanks to all contributors and the open-source community.

-© Copyright [Current Year] João Henrique.
+© Copyright 2023 João Henrique.
 All rights reserved.